Jeremy-Barrass/CV/README.md

 * Linking different filter sources correctly when changing filter selections.
 * Updates to SQL Database data and stored procedures to fix various product and CMS bugs.

-I have also engaged with the business' exploration of starting a UK based Out of Hours support team for their products, helping audit existing health check urls in our health check provider against those in our code base.
+I also engaged with the business' exploration of starting a UK based Out of Hours support team for their products, contributing to an audit of the existing health check urls in their health check provider against those in the products' code base.

 #### Priority One IT (ThreatAware), _May 2019 - March 2020_